kbroman/ProgrammingNotes/linux_issues.md

     removed, in reverse order of their removal, but it seems that when you install `ubuntu-desktop`, you install all of that stuff.

+    This seems to have worked, but it means I'm now using the standard ubuntu desktop rather than the pop desktop.

+    So I tried installing `pop-desktop`.
+It asked me to first install `sessioninstaller`, so I did:

+    ```shell
+    sudo apt install systeminstaller
+    sudo apt install pop-desktop
+    ```

 - Sometimes when restarting from having been suspended, the wifi connects but there's no actual internet connection.